-Whilst it’s productive to address all the fun aspects of your salon day, it is also important to explore a rather gloomy side – there are going to be, at some point, clients whom you didn’t or just can’t seem to win over.
+Whilst it’s productive to address all the fun aspects of your day, it’s also important to explore some gloom.
+How about the clients you did not or cannot seem to win over?

-It’s not going to happen every day or even every month, but when you least expect it and/or deserve it, will be the day a client tells you she won’t be coming back or she prefers somewhere else.
+It’s not going to happen every month, but when you least expect it or deserve it, will be the day a client tells you she won’t be coming back; she prefers somewhere else.

-It may dismally be you will never see her again- and you will always be left wondering why.
+Dismally you will never see her again- and you will always be left wondering.

 Let’s look at just some of the many possible reasons as to why you could not be floating a client’s boat on a particular day :